-- Boiler Internal Set Point In a cascade configuration, upon loss of communication with the lead unit, the lag units will all ignite, controlling to the 'Lost Lead Backup Set Point' without an external call for heat.
-This mode of operation will continue until communication with the lead unit is restored or until this mode is turned off by pressing the 'Release Demand' button on the Cascade Parameters screen. - Redundant Lead In a cascade configuration, upon loss of communication with the lead unit, a second unit will assume lead responsibilities.
-This requires the 2nd lead to have a manual address of 2 and a 2nd system sensor installed at that unit and demand source. - Disable Redundancy In a cascade configuration, upon loss of communication with the lead unit, lag units will no longer satisfy the cascade heat demand.
+- Boiler Internal Set Point In a cascade configuration, upon loss of communication with the lead unit, the lag units will continue to operate in the same manner as when the communication stopped.
+For example, if a lag unit was firing to satisfy a cascade heat demand, it will continue to satisfy the heat demand upon loss of communication with the Leader. - Redundant Lead In a cascade configuration, upon loss of communication with the lead unit, a second unit will assume lead responsibilities. - Disable Redundancy In a cascade configuration, upon loss of communication with the lead unit, lag units will no longer satisfy the cascade heat demand.